 Sammamish is a community with a need to address mental wellness, both in terms of behavior health and substance abuse.
 Information from the Community Profile revealed that adults and youth experience significant stress.
 For adults, it may stem from the pressures of balancing two working parents with child care, concerns about rising costs in the region, or simply too many demands on one's time.
 Youth described a pressure to excel in school, bullying, and a life that can produce anxiety or depression.
-Mental health services are not covered by all health insurance plans and accessing help can be challenging.
 Sammamish is a multi-cultural community in which there may be very different attitudes about mental health related to family expectations or culture of origin.
 There can also be considerable stigma around the issue, which may lead to underreporting.